ckamps/2232-defiance/content/overview.md

 |Roof eaves|Longer than standard 24" eaves to reduce sun impact in Summer and enhance aesthetics|
 {.table}

-## Option to Build Accessory Structure
+### Optional Accessory Structure

 Take advantage of already approved county variance to build your own detached accessory structure/garage on the property.
+For example, if you'd like to build a dettached garage or pole barn to augment the existing garage.

 ## Siding and Trim